The Van Conversion Dream

 This whole movement of the minimalist isn't just a fad.
 Before it had this fancy name and it was cool to be a minimalist, it was just called simple living.
 That looked like many things to many different people.
 You could have a house in the middle of nowhere, growing your food.
 You could live in a small apartment even though you can afford more, you could live in a van down by the river...

 This is where van lifers and skoolie dwellers find a lot of happiness.
 Living simply, treading lightly on the planet and minimizing waste.
-But don’t be fooled.
+But don’t be fooled by some of these popular van life blogs.
 It can take a while to get there, and everyone’s experience will be different.
 You may encounter frustrations and obstacles.
 You won’t always get it right.
 But it doesn’t mean you won’t get there but don't move too fast too soon, know that this takes time.
 Rest assured that the journey more than justifies the reward.

 A minimal life is a frugal life.